 More than 15 days after a payment becomes overdue

-If all attempts to deduct the fees for the pay-as-you-go instance fail, the instance is stopped on the 15th day after the due date (day T+15) and billing for the instance also stops.
+If all attempts to deduct the fees for the pay-as-you-go instance fail, the instance is stopped on the 15th day after the payment due date (day T+15) and billing for the instance also stops.
 More than 15 days after the instance is stopped, the system releases, detaches, or disassociates the resources of the instance.

 Within 15 days after the instance is stopped